WilliamABradley/TVMazeSharp/README.md

 =========

 **Unfortunately this Project file only works in Visual Studio 2015, as it uses Nuget 3.0.
-This can however be fixed by creating a new Class Library in VS2013, going into Nuget Manager and getting Newtonsoft.Json, and then adding my the Models folder and the class file into the project.**
+This can however be fixed by creating a new Class Library in VS2013, going into Nuget Manager and getting Newtonsoft.Json, and then adding my Models folder and the class file into the project.**

 **If you do this however, make sure that the Namespaces are the same.**